opencontainers/runc/README.md

 # Open Container Specifications

-This project is where the Open Container Project Specifications are written.
+This project is where the [Open Container Initiative](http://www.opencontainers.org/) Specifications are written.
 This is a work in progress.
 We should have a first draft by end of July 2015.

 Table of Contents